Frequently Asked Questions

 Can I have program access if I’m not an emergency manager?

-Simply reregister as if you’re a new user.
-If the registration page alerts you that the email address you want to use is already associated with a user account, contact us at support@hurrevac.com and we will help you update the information.
+At this time users do not have the ability to manage the email address associated with their account.
+One option is to reregister with your current address as if you’re a new user.
+However, if the registration page alerts you that the email address you want to use is already associated with a user account, contact us at support@hurrevac.com for assistance.
+Or, if you have data that you would like to keep in your existing user profile, you can also contact support to update your email address.

 May I share my HURREVAC access with other emergency management colleagues?

-In general, it’s recommended that each person maintain their own user account in HURREVAC.
+We recommend that each individual has their own account in HURREVAC.
 That way, any program preferences that you store cannot be overwritten by other users.

 I forgot my HURREVAC login, or I would like to change my password.
 How do I do that?

 Visit hurrevac.com and click on the blue “Launch HURREVAC Application” button to get to the login screen.
 Then, click “Forgot Password.”
 From there, you can enter your username or email address to be sent instructions on how to create a new password.
-Contact support@hurrevac.com for assistance if this recovery email does not appear in your inbox within several minutes, or if you encounter other difficulties with regaining account access.
+If this password reset email does not appear in your inbox within several minutes, first check the junk or spam folder.
+If the email is still missing, or if your email address has changed since you first registered for the program, or you have any other difficulties with account access, contact support@hurrevac.com for assistance.

 DEVICE, DISPLAY and CONNECTION